jonathanmorgan/context_text/README-django_1.6.md

                 # specifying the model Track in the music app, and searching against the 'title' field

                 # or write a custom search channel and specify that using a TUPLE
-                'article' : ( 'sourcenet.ajax-select-lookups', 'ArticleLookup' ),
+                'article' : ( 'context_text.ajax-select-lookups', 'ArticleLookup' ),
-                'organization' : ( 'sourcenet.ajax-select-lookups', 'OrganizationLookup' ),
+                'organization' : ( 'context_text.ajax-select-lookups', 'OrganizationLookup' ),
-                'person' : ( 'sourcenet.ajax-select-lookups', 'PersonLookup' ),
+                'person' : ( 'context_text.ajax-select-lookups', 'PersonLookup' ),
-                # this specifies to look for the class `PersonLookup` in the `sourcenet.ajax-select-lookups` module
+                # this specifies to look for the class `PersonLookup` in the `context_text.ajax-select-lookups` module

             }